Derbies in the League of Ireland: Bohemians vs Shelbourne (Northside Derby)

-The oldest derby in the league, and the original "Dublin derby", Bohemians and Shelbourne are the only still functioning clubs from the original 1922 League of Ireland season and completely dominated early pre-Irish Republic league football; they competed together in the Leinster Senior League and the old Belfast-centered (now Northern) Irish Football League.
-Today, they are the fourth and joint second most successful league sides and while the rivalry receded over the years at the start of the 2000s it reached its most heated as the two became the best clubs in the country winning between each other six consecutive titles.
+The oldest derby in the league, and the original "Dublin derby", Bohemians and Shelbourne are the only still functioning clubs from the original 1922 League of Ireland season and completely dominated early pre-Irish Republic league football; they competed together in the Leinster Senior League and the old Belfast-centred (now Northern) Irish Football League.
+The first major dispute between the clubs goes back as far as the Leinster Senior Cup final in 1903.
+With the two sides scheduled to meet in the regional cup final, Shels objected to the referee appointment claiming a lack of impartiality.
+Shels refused to play and the trophy was awarded for the only time in its long history without the final being played.
+Shels ended up having to pay expenses for the loss of gate receipts on threat of suspension from football.

+By the mid-2020s, they are the fourth and joint second most successful league sides and while the rivalry receded over the years at the start of the 2000s it reached its most heated as the two became the best clubs in the country winning between each other six consecutive titles.
 Ahead of the final game of the 2004 season, Shelbourne chairman Ollie Byrne announced the signing of three key Bohemians players live on RTÉ - angering many Bohs fans who saw it as a tactic of buying up the opposition.
 Subsequently, after Byrne's death and Shelbourne's demotion due to financial insecurities, Bohemians signed a number of Shelbourne players.

 At the end of the 2023 League of Ireland Premier Division season, Shels had finished in fourth which would be enough to qualify for European football if St Patrick's were to beat Bohemians, who had finished sixth, in the 2023 FAI Cup final.
 After Bohs final league game, their manager Declan Devine told their fans "Shelbourne can celebrate all they want tonight but we’re bringing that Cup back here".
 Bohs lost the final 1:3, and Shels qualified for the UEFA Conference League instead.